erfan-mehraban/vup/README.md

 ```@register_view``` append view in ```view_user_permission.register.registered_views```.
 Then ```register_views``` command make a permission instance for every view and actions.

 Also ```@register_view``` append vup permssion to permission list of view.
-When user want to access view ```UserPermission.has_permission``` will be called and this function check user permission exsits according to loged in user, view and action requested.
+When user want to access view ```UserPermission.has_permission``` will be called and this function check user permission exists according to loged in user, view and action requested.

 # Other notes